 d.
-The matters stated in Finding 87 establish that the Commissioner never qualified any PST securities for issuance.
+The matters stated in Finding 87 establish that the Department has never qualified any PST securities for issuance.

-4. Despite the general prohibition in Corporations Code section 25110. a person may issue securities that the Commissioner has not qualified if the transactions meet exemption criteria stated in the Corporations Code.
-(Corps.
+4. Despite the general prohibition in Corporations Code section 25110, a person may issue securities that are not qualified if the transactions meet exemption criteria stated in the Corporations Code.
+(Corp.
 Code, §§ 25100-25105.)
 The person asserting the existence of such an exemption bears the burden of proving facts sufficient to support it.
-(Id., § 25163.)
+(Corp.
+Code § 25163.)